cppit/jucipp/docs/install.md

 ```

 ## OS X with Homebrew (http://brew.sh/)
-**installing llvm may take some time, and you need to follow the lldb code signing instructions**
+**Installing llvm may take some time, and you need to follow the lldb code signing instructions.**

 Install dependencies:
 ```sh